 Every song on this album has had an incredible journey.
 Each song starts with an idea and a melody.
 Soon, the lyrics become an essential part of the creation.
 In collaboration with an arranger and incredible musicians, the pieces become whole.
 I feel that this is my best work to date.

 Dana Marcine is a singer and songwriter of jazz music.
-She is also the bandleader of Jazz It Up and the Dana Marcine Quartet.
+She is also the bandleader of Jazz It Up and the Dana Marcine Trio.